Wednesday, May 25, 2016

 It's time to go clubbing in Mick Jackson's "The Bodyguard" (Warner Bros., 1992) starring Kevin Costner and Whitney Houston.
 Here we are arriving at the Mayan Theatre, 1038 S. Hill St., for an evening of fun that turns violent.

 A Mayan facade view from the parking lot across the street.
 Our limo doesn't go here.
-Houston and the entourage get out in the lot on the north side of the theatre and go in a side door.
+Whitney and the entourage get out in the lot on the north side of the theatre and go in a side door.

 Whitney Houston in the main lobby.
 For the purposes of the film it's being used as her dressing room.
 She's opening her fan mail.